RBGeomaticsRob/todo_challenge/README.md

 ##Challenge##

-Build a Todo list as a mini front-end application.
+Wk7 Makers Academy Challenge in AngularJS - Build a Todo list as a mini front-end application.
 You don't have to use a database, the front-end is more important - you can use an appropriate data structure stored somewhere in your JavaScript (this time only!)

 ##User Stories##